Eric Dorman-Smith: The Middle East and North Africa

 Major St J. Oswald, a G2 Staff Officer at Eighth Army HQ who eventually rose to the rank of major-general, said of Dorman-Smith, "He really was as near being a lunatic as you can get".
+In a August 1942 diary entry, Ian Jacob wrote- 'Everyone regards Dornan-Smith as a menace of the first order'.
 For his services in the Middle East Dorman-Smith was twice mentioned in dispatches, on 30 December 1941, and on 24 June 1943.